A2Amir/Prediction-Phase-in-the-trajectory-generation-of-cars/README.md

 In practice, implementing a good Gaussian Naive Bayes classifier is all about:
 * One, selecting the correct feature variables for the classification problem.
-* Two identifying some good means and variances for different classes.And we can either guess these numbers or we can look at lots of data to learn them(if you have access to lots of data).
+* Two identifying some good means and variances for different classes.
+We can either guess these numbers or we can look at lots of data to learn them(if you have access to lots of data).